Nutritionists Rank Which Nuts Are Healthiest

 3. Brazil nuts

 Kimberly Evans called them "the unsung hero of the nut bowl," while Jessica explained why.
 "Brazil nuts are packed with selenium, a mineral that's been touted for its antioxidant properties.
 It's also important for reproductive health and thyroid function."
-Most of the R.D.s we consulted ate their Brazil nuts plain, consuming one or two a day like a supernatural supplement.
+Most of the R.D.s we consulted ate Brazil nuts plain, consuming just one or two a day as a supernatural selenium supplement.

 Registered dietitians love cashews for how rich they are in copper and magnesium.
 "Copper plays a role for iron usage within the body.
 Magnesium helps regulate muscle and nerve function, along with blood sugar control in the body," said Alanna.
 They're also super versatile, and are able to be used as a cheese, cream sauce, milk, and more—all of which gives them extra health points, as they can offer people trying to kick dairy a delicious alternative.

 "Pecans are chock-full of nutrients—containing about 19 different vitamins and minerals as well as antioxidants," said Britni Thomas.
 "The monounsaturated fats in pecans may help improve your cholesterol profile."
-They also contain three times the flavonoids (a type of antioxidants) of almonds, and 10 times that of walnuts!
+They also contain the highest phytochemical concentration of flavonoids of all tree nuts!

 7. Macadamia nuts

 "These buttery nuts are a little more indulgent than most as they are higher in caloric content, but they also contain a lot of great nutritional benefits and they taste absolutely amazing!
-These delicious nuts are high in omega-9 essential fatty acids and they have been shown to improve cardiovascular health," said Christal Sczebal, of Nutrition in the Kitch.
+These delicious nuts are high in monounsaturated fat (omega-9 fatty acids) and they have been shown to improve cardiovascular health," said Christal Sczebal, of Nutrition in the Kitch.
 They're also rich in vitamin A, iron, protein, thiamin, riboflavin, niacin, and folates.
-While they are fatty, it's all a healthier type of fat that's filling and promotes weight loss.
-They're great in salads, cookies (although they likely won't promote a ton of weight-loss there!) and on their own.
+They're great in salads and cookies, crusted on tropical fish and simply on their own.